Updated: March 2022

 The "land between two waters" provides an access point on both Lake Champlain and Lake George.
 Located next to the Fort Ti Ferry is the Ticonderoga-Lake Champlain boat launch providing a gorgeous view of Vermont in addition to fishing access.
 This site offers plenty of parking, public restrooms, and loads of space for fishing.

-On Black Point Road is the Mossy Point boat launch, providing a large area of fishing access to Lake George the "Queen of American Lakes."
-There is also a public restroom available here.
+On Black Point Road in Ticonderoga is the Mossy Point boat launch, providing a large area of fishing access to Lake George the "Queen of American Lakes."
+There are also public restrooms — great for .

 Down at Bicentennial Park is the iconic La Chute Waterfall.
 Just across from the falls is a gentle slope to the water where you can cast a line and fish the river from a platform.
 At this park you can also see the historic covered bridge, take advantage of the dock to launch a canoe or kayak, and have a picnic!
 Be sure to stroll down the La Chute Trail to catch views of more falls upstream and if you are traveling with kids, there is a lovely playground.